Systems Admin

 New Namespace Wizard review settings summary page and the DFS Management console showing the newly created \\std.local\share namespace in the tree

-Part 3 – Add a Second Namespace Server
+Part 3 — Add SRV02 as a second namespace server

 DFS Management showing the \\std.local\share namespace with both SRV01 and SRV02 listed as namespace servers with their respective referral paths

-Both servers are now namespace servers – DFS refers clients to either server when they access \\std.local\share
+Both SRV01 and SRV02 are now namespace servers — clients hit either one transparently.

-Folder targets define where DFS actually stores the data behind a namespace path.
-We will create a namespace folder named Common and back it with shared folders on both servers – so \\std.local\share\Common resolves to either \\SRV01\Common or \\SRV02\Common depending on which server the client is referred to.
+Folder targets are where the data actually lives.
+We’re creating a namespace folder called Common with two folder targets — one on each server.
+So \\std.local\share\Common resolves to either \\SRV01\Common or \\SRV02\Common depending on which namespace server the client was referred to.

 New Folder dialog with 'Common' entered as the folder name, showing \\std.local\share\Common as the namespace path preview and the Add button highlighted in the Folder targets section